 Waldorf education was founded during a unique and critical time in history.
 In the aftermath of WWI, Rudolf Steiner created an education which honors the human spirit.
-During this equally unique and critical time in our history, we continue that work as we move beyond the classroom and develop a curriculum that stays true to our identity as a Waldorf school.
+The impacts of COVID-19 have been felt across the globe.
+During this unique and critical time in our history, we continue that work to adapt and provide a safe and quality curriculum that stays true to our identity as a Waldorf school.

 - Community – We value the strength of our community in its whole and in its constituent parts: the parents, the individual classes, the teachers, the students, the board, and the administration.

 - Collaboration – Although farther apart in distance, we must work more collaboratively than ever.
 We appreciate the support of the parents as they move into a new role in their children’s education.

 - Consistency – We are creating a new rhythm to meet the children in this new situation.
 We continue to develop teaching that is developmentally appropriate, artistically engaging, and academically challenging.

 We have taken into account many suggestions and concerns about distance learning and reviewed our approach over the spring and summer.
 For the 2020-2021 school year, enrolled families may opt for “At Home Learning”, so that their child receives a Waldorf education while learning remotely.
 The RWS Pedagogical Task Team created guidelines and expectations for delivering distance learning, should we need to use that method again.
 Please see below links to review these documents.